cynkra/dm/tests/testthat/_snaps/rows-db.md

       i set `copy` = TRUE (may be slow).
     Code
       rows_insert(data, test_db_src_frame(select = 4, where = "z"), in_place = FALSE)
+    Message
+      Found more than one class "blob" in cache; using the first, from namespace 'blob' Also defined by 'jsonlite'
+      Found more than one class "blob" in cache; using the first, from namespace 'blob' Also defined by 'jsonlite'
     Output
         select where exists
          <dbl> <chr>  <dbl>